 Wedding Ceremonies: Shinran Shonin, the founder of Shin Buddhism, was the first Japanese monk to officially marry.
 Committed Shin Buddhists have their wedding ceremony held at a temple and receive the teaching on the meaning of marriage in our tradition by the priest who administers the ceremony.
 It is very important for us to remember the meaning of marriage and, with a respectful heart towards each other, go forward together in life with our lifelong companion.

 Funeral Ceremonies: In U.K., these are usually held at the Crematorium and the timing of the service depends on the arrangements made by the family for whole funeral ceremony.
-Following our Buddhist tradition, the departed will be given a Dharma name (Buddhist name) based on their personality or an important and meaningful part of their lifestyle.
+Following our Buddhist tradition, the departed can be given a Dharma name (Buddhist name) based on their personality or an important and meaningful part of their lifestyle.
 Funeral and memorial services are an important time for us to express our gratitude for everything that has been done for us by the departed person.

 Memorial Ceremonies at Three Wheels: In Japanese Buddhism in general, memorial ceremonies are held on, or on the eve of, the 49th day, one year (一周忌), two years（三回忌), 6 years（七回忌）and 12 years（十三回忌）after the day of passing.
 The ceremony can be held by request at Three Wheels.